& Burlesque History & Lingo

 Quarter The stage manager's announcement that "places" will be called in 15 minutes.

-Quick Change Act An act in which a performer entertains by lightning-fast onstage costume changes.
+Quick Change Act An act of lightning-fast onstage costume changes.
+See "Protean act".

 Revue Like a vaudeville show, a revue consists of sketches, songs, and comedians.
 However, instead of changing its acts weekly, a revue has a longer run, and the acts might be tied together with a central concept.
 Ziegfeld's Follies and Lou Leslie's Blackbirds of 1928 were some of the many revues.